Movements for the United States annexation of Canada: Albertan annexationism

 Alberta separatists have proposed several paths, one of which is joining the United States either as a territory or state.
 However, few among Albertan secessionists support actual annexation.

-The most vocal group in Alberta advocating for annexation to the United States is the Alberta 51 Project, founded in 2023.
+The most vocal group in Alberta advocating for annexation to the United States is the Alberta 51 Project, founded in 2020 by Peter Downing.
 Among the group's stated goals are the elimination of customs barriers, a stronger military presence, the protections of the US Constitution, enhanced protection for land and resources, and economic stability through the U.S. dollar.
 During an event in Calgary where American political commentator Tucker Carlson spoke with Alberta Premier Danielle Smith, members of the Alberta 51 Project staged a minor demonstration.
 Demonstrators displayed signs and a Trump 2024 campaign flag in support of Alberta annexationism.